-Healthcare data privacy is a serious growing concern.
-It worries users that actively use wearable technologies or individuals that seek to keep their health data private.
+Healthcare data privacy is a serious, growing concern.
+It worries users who actively use wearable technologies or individuals who seek to keep their health data private.

-Health data merits additional data protection due to its sensitive nature and a wide range of potential consequences on individuals in the case of an impermissible disclosure.
-For example, an impermissible disclosure of health data may result in identity theft, financial loss, discrimination, stigma, mental anguish, and other serious negative consequences to an individual’s health or safety.
+Health data merits additional data protection due to its sensitive nature and the wide range of potential consequences for individuals if it is disclosed impermissibly.
+For example, an impermissible disclosure of health data may result in identity theft, financial loss, discrimination, stigma, mental anguish, and other serious negative consequences for an individual’s health or safety.

-Recognizing these potential harms to data subjects and in order to address their data privacy concerns, especially in the wake of the Dobbs vs. Jackson Women’s Health Organization decision, on 1 December 2022, the U.S Department of Health and Human Services (HSS), under the supervision of the Office for Civil Rights (OCR), has issued guidance on the Use of Online Tracking Technologies by HIPAA Covered Entities and Business Associates (Guidance).
+Recognizing these potential harms to data subjects and to address their data privacy concerns, especially in the wake of the Dobbs vs. Jackson Women’s Health Organization decision on 1 December 2022, the U.S. Department of Health and Human Services (HSS), under the supervision of the Office for Civil Rights (OCR), issued guidance on the Use of Online Tracking Technologies by HIPAA Covered Entities and Business Associates (Guidance).

 This Guidance addresses HIPAA-covered entities and business associates (regulated entities) under the HIPAA Privacy, Security, and Breach Notification Rules (HIPAA Rules) that use online tracking technologies on their websites or mobile applications.